 Werner also founded and serves on the board of the Touchmark Foundation, a 501(c)3 public charity dedicated to enhancing the well-being of seniors.
 The Foundation’s longstanding charitable efforts are awarding nursing scholarships to students and teachers in the nursing field and providing food boxes during the holidays to help alleviate hunger among seniors and families in need.
 It also supports university research and is currently donating funds to Washington State University College of Nursing to support research in the use of in-home sensors to monitor the health and safety of older adults.

-Werner is constantly seeking to launch new ventures to bring enrichment to people's lives.
-In 2013, he, along with his wife Colleen, teamed up with winemakers Matt and Nancy Vuylsteke to launch Swede Hill Vineyards adjacent to Touchmark in the West Hills in Portland, Oregon.
+Werner is continually seeking to launch new ventures to bring enrichment to people’s lives.
+In 2013, he, along with his wife Colleen and Touchmark CEO Marcus Breuer, teamed up with winemakers Matt and Nancy Vuylsteke to launch Swede Hill Vineyards adjacent to Touchmark in the West Hills in Portland, Oregon.
 In 2017, the couple opened The Finn™ Restaurant to rave reviews at Touchmark at The Ranch in Prescott, Arizona.
 Both of these endeavors are resident amenities designed to aid in lifting the stigma of retirement communities and reimagining them into communities where people thrive.

 Werner is a perfectionist in execution, persistent in his long-term focus, and always an innovator.
 Numerous awards attest to his innovation and high standards, but his greatest reward is the satisfaction of residents, staff, and families.

 Among Werner’s other enterprises are Computran, a medical records processing company that transcribed and centralized prescriptions, significantly reducing medical errors, and Dynatran, a desktop version of the medical records business.
-Werner also acquired KBLG 910 AM in Billings, Montana, after it went off the air circa 1980, with the thought that he could create a history channel and bring radio programming into the retirement communities.
-He nurtured the station back to life, and it continues to operate today under ESPN.
+Werner also acquired KBLG 910 AM in Billings, Montana, after it went off the air circa 1980, with the idea that he could create a history channel and bring radio programming into the retirement communities.
+He nurtured the station back to life, and it continues to operate today under ESPN (espn910.com).